-With the approval of the Department Chair and the Dean’s Office, eligible faculty members may choose either to apply for Columbia University housing or to apply for the Housing Supplement.
+With the approval of the Department Chair and the Dean’s Office, eligible faculty members may choose either to apply for Columbia University housing or to apply for one of the Housing Assistance Programs.
 They cannot receive both.
-If a faculty member refuses appropriate Columbia University housing, then he/she will not be eligible for the Housing Supplement.
+If a faculty member refuses appropriate Columbia University housing, then he/she will not be eligible apply for one of the Housing Assistance Programs.

 No guarantee of Columbia housing or of the Housing Supplement should be made to any recruit either verbally or in an offer letter.
 Columbia housing is offered on an "as available basis", and the Housing Supplement is offered upon prior approval by the Department Chair and the Dean’s Office.

 All forms for housing can be obtained from the Director of Faculty Housing.
 For faculty housing, the completed form must be accompanied by a supporting letter from the Department Chair.
 Included in this letter must be the person’s exact Columbia University title and a statement that the Department will pay for any ancillary charges that are associated with this person receiving Columbia University housing.
 After the Department Chair signs the appropriate forms or writes a supporting letter, the office of the Executive Vice President must give final approval for Columbia University housing.
 All completed forms are to be sent to the Director of Faculty Housing, who will then get the final approvals by the office of the Executive Vice President.